francosbenitez/v1/content/authors/admin/_index.md

 - admin
 ---

-Franco Sebastián Benítez is an undergraduate psychology student at University of Buenos Aires (UBA).
+Franco Sebastián Benítez is a psychology student at University of Buenos Aires (UBA).
 His main interests revolve around the application of data science to psychological science.